-InfoWater IWLive Manager is accessed from the AddOn Extension Manager via InfoWater Pro button< Project menu.
+InfoWater IWLive Manager is accessed from the InfoWater Pro tab > Apps > App Manager > IWLive.

-The InfoWater IWLive Manager User Interface is shown below.
+The InfoWater Pro IWLive Manager User Interface is shown below.

-The InfoWater IWLive Manager main dialog box has three tabs: Export Model to IWLive, Extend Scenario Data to IWLive, and Diagnose IWLive Model.
-All model exchanges between InfoWater and IWLive are made through model definition files with extension xinp.
+The InfoWater Pro IWLive Manager main dialog box has three tabs: Export Model to IWLive, Extend Scenario Data to IWLive, and Diagnose IWLive Model.
+All model exchanges between InfoWater Pro and IWLive are made through model definition files with extension .xinp.

-Export Model to IWLive - Exports the active InfoWater model for IWLive (InfoWater) to create a baseline model.
-All essential information about the active InfoWater model is exported into the given xinp file.
-If current InfoWater model contains scenario data, this option can be used in conjunction with selected scenarios to export scenario based models with overriding operational scenario data.
-All scenario based model xinp files will be exported to their respective scenario sub-folders under the baseline model path.
+Export Model to IWLive - Exports the active InfoWater Pro model for IWLive (InfoWater Pro) to create a baseline model.
+All essential information about the active InfoWater Pro model is exported into the given .xinp file.
+If current InfoWater Pro model contains scenario data, this option can be used in conjunction with selected scenarios to export scenario based models with overriding operational scenario data.
+All scenario-based model .xinp files will be exported to their respective scenario sub-folders under the baseline model path.

-Diagnose IWLive Model - Diagnoses a given IWLive model using the full utilities available from InfoWater.
-The given IWLive model is imported into InfoWater for any diagnosis analysis in InfoWater.
+Diagnose IWLive Model - Diagnoses a given IWLive model using the full utilities available from InfoWater Pro.
+The given IWLive model is imported into InfoWater Pro for any diagnosis analysis in InfoWater Pro.

 Export Model to IWLive

-In the box of Export Model File to IWLive, a xinp file is specified for InfoWater IWLive Manager to store the InfoWater model information.
+In the box of Export Model File to IWLive, a .xinp file is specified for InfoWater Pro IWLive Manager to store the InfoWater Pro model information.

 Extend Scenario Data to IWLive

-To export additional scenarios to an existing IWLive baseline model, the baseline model in IWLive is exported from IWLive to a given xinp file.
-This IWLive model file (xinp) is then specified in the box of Import Baseline Model File from IWLive.
-Unlike the Export Model to IWLive option above, the active InfoWater model scenario is ignored in this case.
+To export additional scenarios to an existing IWLive baseline model, the baseline model in IWLive is exported from IWLive to a given .xinp file.
+This IWLive model file (.xinp) is then specified in the box of Import Baseline Model File from IWLive.
+Unlike the Export Model to IWLive option above, the active InfoWater Pro model scenario is ignored in this case.
 Instead, the imported IWLive model is used to establish the baseline model references for additional scenario model export use.

-IWLive Manager populates compatible scenarios from the InfoWater project and display them in the table titled “Available Compatible Project Scenario Selection with Data Sets - D: Demand, P: Pattern, C: Control, E: Energy.”
+You can populate compatible scenarios with your IWLive Manager tool from your InfoWater Pro project and display your scenarios in the table titled “Available Compatible Project Scenario Selection with Data Sets - D: Demand, P: Pattern, C: Control, E: Energy.”

-After hitting the button Extend, IWLive Manager first checks if the selected scenarios from the InfoWater project match the IWLive baseline model as defined in the provided xinp file.
-If they do not match, IWLive Manager issues an error message with specific information.
-Otherwise, IWLive Manager writes a xinp file for each selected scenario.
-These extended scenario model xinp files are named after the respective Scenario IDs and stored in their respective scenario sub-folders under the given IWLive model path.
+Click on the Extend button to have your IWLive Manager check to see if the selected scenarios from the InfoWater Pro project match the IWLive baseline model as defined in the provided .xinp file.
+If they do not match, IWLive Manager will issue an error message with specific information.
+Otherwise, IWLive Manager will write a .xinp file for each selected scenario.
+These extended scenario model .xinp files are named after the respective Scenario IDs and stored in their respective scenario sub-folders under the given IWLive model path.

 Diagnose IWLive Model

-To diagnose an IWLive model with the InfoWater utilities, IWLive Manager imports an IWLive model file as the first step to establish an InfoWater model; and runs the imported model as the second step, with the given IWLive run properties.
-The first step is referred to as the Import mode with the action button as Import.
-The second step is referred to as the Run mode with the action button as Run.
-This Diagnosis runs are performed exclusively inside the InfoWater environment and are totally independent of the IWLive.
+To diagnose an IWLive model with the InfoWater Pro utilities, you can import your IWLive model files with IWLive Manager, as the first step to establish an InfoWater Pro model; and you can run the imported model as the second step, with the given IWLive run properties.
+The first step is referred to as the Import mode with the Import button.
+The second step is referred to as the Run mode with the Run button.
+This Diagnosis runs are performed exclusively inside the InfoWater Pro environment and are totally independent of the IWLive.

-Any existing IWLive model can be exported from IWLive to a xinp file.
-The IWLive model file (xinp file) is then specified in the box of Import Model File from IWLive.
+Any existing IWLive models can be exported from IWLive to a .xinp file.
+The IWLive model file (.xinp file) is then specified in the box of Import Model File from IWLive.

-To import an IWLive model file for diagnosis, the InfoWater project should be empty and the IWLive Manager is in the Import mode with the box of IWLive Model Diagnostic Run grayed out.
-If the InfoWater project is not blank, the box of Import Model File from IWLive is grayed out and the IWLive Manager is in the Run mode.
+To import an IWLive model file for diagnosis, you should empty your InfoWater Pro project and change the mode to Import in the IWLive Manager, with the box of IWLive Model Diagnostic Run grayed out.
+If the InfoWater Pro project is not blank, the box of Import Model File from IWLive is grayed out and the IWLive Manager is in the Run mode.

-After hitting the button of Import, IWLive Manager imports the IWLive model.
+After you click on Import, you can import the IWLive model with your IWLive Manager.
 If the import is unsuccessful, IWLive Manager shows an error message about the cause of failure.
-Upon a successful import, all model information is brought into the blank InfoWater project to form a complete InfoWater baseline model.
+Upon a successful import, all model information is brought into the blank InfoWater Pro project to form a complete InfoWater Pro baseline model.
 IWLive Manager then switches to the Run mode for IWLive Model Diagnostic Run.

-IWLive Manager allows a user to edit the IWLive based model run data as grouped in the Run Times group:
+IWLive Manager allows you to edit the IWLive based model run data as grouped in the Run Times group: